Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (d) records progress and achievement of performance and development goals;

-(f) lays out a schedule of formal meetings to discuss progress, monitor and review the achievement of performance and development goals and ensure implementation of the Probation Plan.
+(f) lays out a schedule of formal meetings to discuss progress, monitor and review the achievement of performance and development goals and ensure implementation of the probation plan.

-(a) encouraging engagement within and commitment to the University’s mission and goals and establishing and maintaining a strong collegial relationship;
+(a) encouraging engagement with and commitment to the University’s mission and goals;

-(c) mentoring and giving constructive guidance, feedback and support;
+(d) mentoring and giving constructive guidance, feedback and support;

-(d) enabling other appropriate mentoring relationships, both as mentor and mentee;
+(e) enabling other appropriate mentoring relationships, both as mentor and mentee;

-(e) maintaining records of meetings, agreements and outcomes, copies of which are given to the staff member;
+(f) maintaining records of meetings, agreements and outcomes, copies of which are given to the staff member;

-(f) ensuring the collation of evidence of progress and achievement of performance and development goals;
+(g) ensuring the collation of evidence of progress and achievement of performance and development goals;

-(g) when necessary, discussing any deficiency in performance or conduct with the staff member and providing the opportunity to take corrective action;
+(h) when necessary, discussing any deficiency in performance or conduct with the staff member and providing the opportunity to take corrective action;

-(h) reporting regularly on progress and achievements; and
+(i) reporting regularly on progress and achievements; and

 (a) participating actively and positively in the probation process;